zhanzhibingshang1/learngit/readme.txt

-Creating a branch is quick.
+Creating a  new branch is quick & simple.